Skip to main content

 Xyosted (testosterone enanthate) can cause new or worsening depression, suicidal thoughts and behavior, anxiety, or other mental health changes that can be dangerous.
 Symptoms can include feeling sad or hopeless, losing interest in activities that once made you happy, changes in appetite, tiredness, trouble sleeping, and feeling worthless.
 If you or anyone around you notice any changes in your thoughts or behavior, let your prescriber know right away.
 You might need to stop taking the medication.

-What are the side effects of Xyosted (testosterone enanthate)?
+Side effects of Xyosted (testosterone enanthate)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.